rapiz1/DungeonRush/README.md

 [Linux](https://github.com/Rapiz1/DungeonRush/releases/download/v1.0-alpha/DungeonRush-v1.0-alpha-linux.zip)

+AppImage for Linux is also available in release page.

 *The game supports macOS but I don't have an Mac to complie for it.*

 The executable is called `dungeon_rush`